zzarger/CMSC320_GithubAssignment1_Spring2024_DrAlam/README.md

 The documentation on git is available here (https://git-scm.com/docs).
 Please note you should be mostly interested in the **add** command, and instructions for making a .gitignore here (https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files).

+When you are ready to submit, **turn in the link to your git project with your assignment**.
+Please do so in a separate **.txt file**.

 # Extra Git Details

 There are plenty other details about git we will not discuss in this tutorial.
 This is simply a primer on the basic functionality of the tool.
 Primarily, merge conflicts and branch management can be severe problems with git repositories.